 Hawks are diurnal birds of prey found in Louisiana and across the United States.

-The most common examples include the Cooper’s Hawk, Red-shouldered Hawk, Sharp-shinned Hawk, Northern Harrier, and Red-tailed Hawk.
+The most common examples are the Cooper’s Hawk, Red-shouldered Hawk, Sharp-shinned Hawk, Northern Harrier, and Red-tailed Hawk.

 All these types of hawks in Louisiana are year-round residents throughout much of the state.

-They can offer bird watchers an excellent opportunity to observe and learn about these stunning types of hawks in Louisiana.
+They can offer bird watchers an excellent opportunity to observe and learn about these stunning hawks in Louisiana.

 1. Cooper’s Hawk

-Cooper’s Hawks are first on our list of types of hawks in Louisiana.
-Hawks are one of the most common birds seen flying above Louisiana.
+Cooper’s Hawks are the first on our list of types of hawks in Louisiana.
+Hawks are among the most common birds seen flying above Louisiana.

 One of these is Cooper’s hawk, known for its high mobility and agility and for being a fierce predator.